 The Jewel Box Recital Hall on the lobby level will seat just over 100 and feature sprung floors that will meet the needs of dancers and performances that require high elasticity on the stage.
-An accessible, public-facing space that can be configured for multiple options, the Jewel Box Recital Hall features floor-to-ceiling glass walls that extend to the second floor with views of Van Ness Avenue and Hayes Street.
+This accessible, public-facing space will also feature floor-to-ceiling glass walls that extend to the second floor with views of Van Ness Avenue and Hayes Street.

-The Penthouse Recital Hall on the eleventh floor will seat more than 200 people.
+The Barbro Osher Recital Hall on the eleventh floor will seat more than 200 people.
 Floor-to-ceiling glass walls will extend up through the twelfth floor, offering views of Van Ness Avenue and the Civic Center at large, including a spectacular vista of City Hall, Davies Symphony Hall, the War Memorial Opera House, and other landmark buildings.
-Outside the Penthouse Recital Hall will be a large reception area.

 Center for New Media and Technology Hall

 The Center for New Media on the second floor will comprise studio space, lesson rooms, and listening booths available to SFCM’s Technology and Applied Composition (TAC) and Roots, Jazz, and American Music (RJAM) students.
-TAC was designed in partnership with leading artists working in the corporate sector of Silicon Valley, and RJAM in conjunction with SFJAZZ, now the largest presenter within its genre in the United States.
-The models for these programs are expansive: TAC offers curricular direction that includes video game and film music, experimental music, sound design, and production (a skill set that has become increasingly necessary in today’s diverse market), while RJAM provides a holistic view of jazz, delving into an early history of the art form—as far back as its roots in Africa—and connecting it to a contemporary musical zeitgeist.
+TAC offers curricular direction that includes video game and film music, experimental music, sound design, and production, while RJAM provides a holistic view of jazz, delving into an early history of the art form—as far back as its roots in Africa—and connecting it to a contemporary musical zeitgeist.

 Why This Matters